DouglasUrner/GDP1/units/4/assignments/2-game-mods/index.md

 ## Instructions

+1. Locate the **UnityPlayground** project folder.
+1. Make a copy by dragging it to your desktop.
+1. Launch Unity Desktop and Add the UnityPlayground project.
+1. Experiment with the Example projects to see how they play.
+1. Look at the **Project** pane to see the assets that are used to build the game.
+Identify the prefabs.
 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.